near/near-gas-rs/README.md

 # near-gas
-near_gas is crate for work with gas data in near-protocol
+near-gas is crate for work with gas data in near-protocol.
+Crate includ NearGas type and constructors for convert data as NearGas and as u64 type number.

 ## near-gas examples
 ```rust
 use near_gas::{NearGas};